Schmelzberry/pigz/README.md

 * Players can continue playing the game, even after the game has been won.
 * Elements on the DOM adjust their position if the size of text changes.
+* The value of the current dice roll is not displayed.

 ## License